 Hanging Feeders

-Suspended feeders are popular with people and birds, and a necessity if you get the occasional bear.
+Suspended feeders are popular with people and birds, and an absolute necessity if you get the occasional bear.
 Chickadees, wrens, nuthatches, siskins and titmice actually prefer hanging feeders to a pole or fixed feeder.
 They don’t mind the movement because it mimics swaying vegetation, whereas sparrows prefer stationary ports.
 More importantly, there’s less competition from large birds at most hanging feeders.

-Models with coated wire sleeves or cages are favorites of woodpeckers and nuthatches in particular, because they can scramble all over it, even perch upside-down.
+Models with coated wire sleeves or cages are favorites of woodpeckers and nuthatches in particular, because they can scramble all over it, even perch upside down.
 Large mesh or wire baskets also work well.

 Squirrel-proof models with a weight-operated sleeve or closure cost more but they last many seasons.
 Cardinals in particular like them.
 The all-metal designs are nearly indestructible, reliably thwart squirrels and keep the seed dry in even the worst weather.
 Some models are double-sided with twice the ports.
 You can adjust the closure mechanism for heavier birds or squirrels, which is really helpful.

 TRICK: To accomodate two hanging feeders efficiently, mount them on a T-pole or one with “arms”.
 Be sure the feeders have plenty of unobstructed space between them.
-Birds pursued by hawks (who stalk feeders in winter) need ample room to make fast getaways.
+Birds pursued by hawks (who stalk bird feeders in winter) need ample room to make fast getaways.

 What to Look For in A Feeder